yannickycpan/yangchenpan/index.md

 ## Research Interests

-His research interests broadly span machine learning, reinforcement learning, representation learning, and deep learning, with a particular focus on developing data-efficient, computationally efficient, and generalizable learning algorithms.
+His research interests broadly span machine learning.
 Some of the research directions he is currently exploring include the following.

 World models and model-based RL.
-He is interested in developing predictive models that more accurately capture the physical dynamics of real-world environments, with the goal of improving both the sample efficiency and computational efficiency of RL systems.
+He is interested in developing predictive models that more accurately capture the physical dynamics of real-world environments, with the goal of improving both the sample and computational efficiency of RL systems.

 Fundamental problems in RL.
 While not necessarily theoretical in nature, these problems require a good understanding of RL principles and rigorous empirical methodologies for the design and evaluation of new algorithms.